How to File a Privacy Violation Complaint

 What is FERPA?

-FERPA protects the confidentiality of student records and provides rights to parents and students to access those records.
+FERPA applies to schools receiving funding by U.S. Department of Education and protects the confidentiality of student records.
+In addition, it provides rights to parents and/or students to access, inspect and review, and/or request amendment of those records.

 SPPO's complaint form can be accessed at this link: SPPO Complaint Form

 After completing the form, you have the option of emailing or mailing it to SPPO.
-As of the writing of this article (November 2, 2023), you can email the completed form to FERPA.Complaints@ed.gov or email the completed form to the following address:
+As of the publishing of this article, you can email the completed form to FERPA.Complaints@ed.gov or email the completed form to the following address:

 U.S. Department of Education